 Tessa’s Paralympic Story: Road to Rio

-Two years ago in August, while visiting Edmonton with my family, I had the privilege of meeting the Women’s National Sitting Volleyball Team.
+Two years ago in August, I had the privilege of meeting the Women’s National Sitting Volleyball Team while visiting with my family in Edmonton.
 We bonded instantly and I went to one of their training sessions scheduled for that weekend.
 I immediately fell in love with Sitting Volleyball.

 April was our selection camp in Edmonton where all our hard work and discipline was tested and we each hoped to be one of the 12 women selected for the Rio competition roster.
 As we went into the final day of our selection camp, my volleyball prosthetic device broke in half!
 Despite the emotional setback, I was offered a seat on the roster!
 It was definitely a milestone in my life.
 That is when Kintec stepped in and funded my new and amazing volleyball device!

 It is such an honour to wear my Country’s flag and represent my country across the world.